 - High Growth Prospectives: The seed capital provides financial leverage to the startups for grabbing new opportunities and accelerate growth.

-- Angels Share Knowledge and Experience: In sources like an angel investor, venture capital, incubator, partnership and accelerator, the investor takes an interest in business and shares relevant knowledge and information of the business with the budding entrepreneur.
+- Angels Share Knowledge and Experience: In sources like an angel investor, venture capital, incubator, partnership and accelerator, the investor takes an interest in the business.
+He/she also share relevant knowledge and information with the budding entrepreneur.

 - No Monthly Fees: Many of the investors (except in case of loans and borrowings) are interested in the ownership of the new venture rather than charging interest or monthly fees.